hit9/zhuanlan2pdf/README.md

 zhuanlan2pdf
 ------------

-Port your Zhihu ZhuanLan to PDF, attempting to get offline version of `zhanglan.zhihu.com/{some-zhuanlan-short_url_name}`
+Port your Zhihu ZhuanLan to PDF.
+We can read some zhuanlan in PDF version, offline.

 **NOTE:** All rights reserved by posts' authors and zhihu.com.